Trastevere quarter

 clashes between gangs (an anticipation of West Side Story)

-were narrated by poet Giuseppe Gioacchino Belli, whose statue
+were narrated by poet Giuseppe Gioacchino Belli, whose statue as shown

-now adorns Piazza Belli at the beginning of Viale Trastevere
+now adorns Piazza Belli at the beginning of Viale Trastevere.

 Presently the quarter is very trendy, and is a desirable